microsoft/vscode/extensions/typescript-language-features/web/README.md

    - I guess during setup in serverProcess.browser.ts.
    - Not sure whether it needs to have the data or just a fs entry.
    - Wait, I don't know how files get added to the FS normally.
-- [ ] cancellation should only retain one cancellation checker
+- [x] cancellation should only retain one cancellation checker
    - the one that matches the current request id
    - but that means tracking (or retrieving from tsserver) the request id (aka seq?)
    - and correctly setting/resetting it on the cancellation token too.
+   - I looked at the tsserver code.
+I think the web case is close to the single-pipe node case, so I just require that requestId is set in order to call the *current* cancellation checker.
+   - Any incoming message with a cancellation checker will overwrite the current one.
 - [ ] Cancellation code in vscode is suspiciously prototypey.
    - Specifically, it adds the vscode-wasm cancellation to original cancellation code, but should actually switch to the former for web only.
    - looks like `isWeb()` is a way to check for being on the web